ambianic/ambianic-docs/docs-md/users/quickstart.md

 ![Connected](../assets/images/connected-screen.png)

-If you used the recommended install via Ambianic Box, you can now head to the Timeline view and you will be able to see an image of what is in front of the Ambianic Box.
+IYou can now head to the Timeline view and you will be able to see an image of what is in front of the Ambianic Box.
 The box is pre-configured to detect people and over 20 kinds of objects.
 Detections will show in your timeline.

 Congratulations!
 Your Ambianic instance is now up and running!

+The pairing information is persisted on your Ambianic UI client device and you can now access Ambianic Edge from anywhere remotely!
+The connection is direct and encrypted end-to-end.

 When you are ready to explore more advanced capabilities, continue to the next section.

-## Configuration
+### Configuration

-You are now ready to configure Ambianic: pipelines, input sources and AI models.
+Ambianic provides flexible configuration options via a configuration YAML file.
+You can customize: pipelines, input sources, AI models, notification channels and more.

 Read on: [Configuring Ambianic Edge](configure.md).

-Once you configure Ambianic Edge and restart the docker image, you should be able to see timeline view like the one above.

-The pairing information is persisted on your Ambianic UI client device and you can now access Ambianic Edge from anywhere remotely!
-The connection is direct and encrypted end-to-end.

 ## Development